adonisjs/lucid.adonisjs.com/content/docs/models/hooks.md

----
-summary: Using the data model hooks to perform actions on specific events.
-tocDepth: 3
----

 # Hooks

 Hooks are the **actions that you can perform against a model instance** during a pre-defined life cycle event.
 Using hooks, you can encapsulate specific actions within your models vs. writing them everywhere inside your codebase.